 - Irresistible natural beauties, gorges & hiking paths.

 - Variation of micro-climates all around the island.

 - Super healthy tasty cuisine and extra virgin olive oil.

 - Local production of craft beer, wine & tsikoudia.

 - Beautiful beaches that cover the whole palette of desires.

-We, at Bonnie and Clyde Urban Tours, believe that by respecting the earth and the sea which surround us and acting with sustainable criteria, we’ll have the chance to live a quality life and rescue the landscape for the future generations.
+We, at Bonnie and Clyde Urban Tours, believe that by respecting the Earth and the Sea which surround us and acting with sustainable criteria, we’ll give ourselves the chance to live a quality life and rescue our planet landscape for the future generations.